OfficerClucks/StatsNotes2523/Chapter 2 Notes.md

 ---

-- Bijections: Bijections, also known as one-to-one correspondences, are fundamental concepts in mathematics that provide a powerful tool for establishing relationships between sets we'll delve into the foundational concepts of counting methods
+- Bijections: Bijections, also known as one-to-one correspondences, are fundamental concepts in mathematics that provide a powerful tool for establishing relationships between sets we'll delve into the foundational concepts of counting methods.

+Such a correspondence is often denoted by the symbol " " or represented using functions.

+Types of Bijection
+- Injectivity: A bijection is injective if each element in the domain maps to a distinct element in the codomain.
+This property ensures that no two distinct elements in the domain are mapped to the same element in the codomain.
+(One to One)

+- Surjectivity: A bijection is surjective if every element in the codomain is mapped to by at least one element in the domain.
+This property guarantees that there are no "gaps" or "missing elements" in the mapping.
+(Onto)

+- Bijectivity: A bijection is bijective if it is both injective and surjective.
+In other words, it establishes a perfect one-to-one correspondence between the elements of the domain and the elements of the codomain (one to one , and onto)